• Skip to primary navigation

 Homemade pasta dough on a floured tea towel.

 Transfer the newly shaped cavatelli to the floured tea towel.
-Place in a single layer and not touching one another.
+Place in a single layer without touching one another.

 Continue this process with the rest of the dough.